 The Utah Facial Plastics Difference

-Our surgeons facelift technique differs from a typical facelift technique in that it is more comprehensive.
-A traditional facelift works well for lifting loose jowls but is inadequate for treating significant neck laxity and completely overlooks the mid-face.
+Our surgeons’ facelift technique differs from a typical facelift technique because it is more comprehensive.
+A traditional facelift works well for lifting loose jowls but is inadequate for treating significant neck laxity and generally overlooks the mid-face.
 Drs.
-Thompson and Henstrom’s preferred facelift is extensive in lifting and tightening the neck, jowls, and mid-face area for long-lasting results.
-Both surgeons specializes in facelift surgery and performs 8 times the amount of facelifts per year than the average plastic surgeon in the United States.
-They have extensive training as facial plastic surgeons, which differs from training and accreditation of cosmetic surgeons and full body plastic surgeons.
+Thompson and Henstrom’s preferred facelift rejuvenates the neck, jowls, and mid-face area for long-lasting results.
+Both surgeons specialize in facelift surgery and perform 8 times more facelifts annually than the average plastic surgeon in the United States.
+Their extensive training as facial plastic surgeons is completely focused on the face and differs from training and accreditation of cosmetic surgeons and full body plastic surgeons.
 To learn more about the differences, click HERE.

-With their combined 40 years of training and experience, you can trust you’ll receive the best results possible following your facelift surgery in Utah.
+With Dr. Thompson and Henstrom’s combined 40 years of training and experience, you can trust you’ll receive the best results possible with your facelift surgery at Utah Facial Plastics.
 Patients also appreciate their genuine concern for their well-being and satisfaction.
-They is committed to ethical, caring, and honest treatment of his patients and works very hard to earn and maintain their trust.
-Although patient care is his primary focus, Drs Thompson and Henstrom’s academic research and teaching abilities have been recognized throughout their career with numerous awards as well as several scholarly publications.
+They are committed to ethical, caring, and honest treatment of their patients and work very hard to earn and maintain their trust.
+Although patient care is their primary focus, Drs Thompson and Henstrom’s academic research and teaching abilities have been recognized throughout their careers with numerous awards as well as several scholarly publications.
 Learn more about our surgeons credentials HERE.

 Drs.
-Thompson and Henstrom often incorporate fat injections as well to restore volume loss that naturally occurs over time.
-Fat grafting, also known as fat transfer or fat injections, is taking a patient’s own fat from another area of the body, typically the abdomen, thighs or back, and is put in the mid-face to restore volume.
-The fat can also be used to fill in deep nasolabial folds, tear trouphs and marionette lines, hollow temples and skin depressions in the face.
-Facelift surgery lifts the lower part of the face to restore the neck and jawline while fat transfer restores volume that has been depleted overtime.
-Together, comprehensive facial rejuvenation is achieved for an overall natural, youthful result.
+Thompson and Henstrom often incorporate fat grafting as well to restore volume loss that naturally occurs over time.
+Fat grafting, also known as fat transfer or fat injections, is taking a patient’s own fat from one area of the body, typically the abdomen, thighs or back, and is placing it carefully into various facial areas to restore volume.
+The fat can be placed into deep nasolabial folds, tear troughs and marionette lines, hollow temples and skin depressions in the face.
+Facelift surgery, together with fat grafting and other ancillary surgical procedures can provide comprehensive facial rejuvenation for an ultimately natural, youthful result.
 Learn more about fat grafting.

 Frequently Asked Questions